Functorial transfer between relative trace formulas in rank one: Integration formula

 Moreover, in the case of type $G$ we have

 \end{theorem}

 Notice that the formula for $\codim X_{-1}$ is new, and will be proven as a corollary of the integration formula.

 There are also analogous integration formulas for the normal/conormal bundles of the orbits $X_1$ and $X_{-1}$.
-Notice that, by the nondegenerate quadratic forms obtained by the invariant-theoretic quotients (see Proposition \ref{genericisomorphism}), the normal and conormal bundles are $G$-equivariantly isomorphic.
+Notice that, fixing the isomorphism $\c_X^*=\mathbbm A^1$, by the nondegenerate quadratic forms obtained by the invariant-theoretic quotients (see Proposition \ref{genericisomorphism}), the normal and conormal bundles are $G$-equivariantly isomorphic.
+Again, $G$-stabilizers of points on $X\times X$ over any $\xi\ne 0\in \c_X^*$ are all conjugate, over the algebraic closure, to the kernel $L_1$ of the map $L(X)\twoheadrightarrow A_X$.